Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 This shows that `Banana + Melon` is the best combination as it gives us the `maximum profit`, and the total weight does not exceed the capacity.

 > Given two integer arrays to represent weights and profits of `N` items, we need to find a subset of these items which will give us maximum profit such that their cumulative weight is not more than a given number `C`.
-Each item can only be selected once, which means either we put an item in the knapsack or we skip it.
+Each item can only be selected once, which means either we put an item in the <b>knapsack</b> or we skip it.

 ### Basic Brute Force Soultion